w-100

 Traditional junior administrative roles once centred on data entry, scheduling, and document management.
 AI tools now handle much of this automatically.

 AI has transformed marketing, but junior roles remain critical.
-Entry-level positions now focus on:
+Entry-level positions now focus on managing AI-generated content outputs, interpreting campaign data, social media scheduling and optimisation, and CRM and marketing automation tools.

 According to the Australian Bureau of Statistics, employment in digital and creative services grew 4.9% in 2025, with junior digital roles remaining a key entry point for graduates (Source: ABS, 2025).